mud212/mudz.me/_recipes/Sharky's Salsa.md

 ## Directions

 Cook tomatoes 1 to 1 1/2 hours, skimming off the skins as they come to the top.
-Grind onions, garlic,[  ]{.Apple-converted-space}and peppers in a blender and add to tomatoes.
+Grind onions, garlic,and peppers in a blender and add to tomatoes.
 Stir in the remaining ingredients and cook for another 35 minutes.
 Makes 3 quarts.